vgopal02/CoffeeQuiz/README.md

 ### Content

+-   All content was written by the developer .

 -   Questions for the quiz have been inspired by [Espresso and Coffee Guide](espressocoffeeguide.com) and [Coffee Quiz](www.coffeeteaclub.co.uk)  .

--   Colors for the site have been chosen based on color properties described [here](http://www.colour-affects.co.uk/psychological-properties-of-colours).
-The color green has been chosen based on the brand USP 'Balance' while supporting colors have been based on the combinations suggested by [colorcombos](https://www.colorcombos.com).
+-   Colors for the site have been chosen based combinations created in [colorcombos](https://www.colorcombos.com/combomaker.html?design=pencils&output_width=75&size_option=element&colors=5D7FA1,FFF9F9,F68405,020202&background_color=FFFFFF&show_hex_flag=Y).

 ### Media